In 1844, New Jersey denied the vote to people with criminal convictions – the same year it restricted the vote to white men in its Constitution.

 On March 17, 2020, the new law took effect.

-Watch the video below to see Ron talk about how it felt to get his voice back, and to see him and his friend Antonne sign their voter registration forms.
+Watch the video below to see Ron and others talk about how it felt to get their voices back and be able to vote, some for the first time.

 Read about the new law restoring voting rights to people on parole and probation, and see our fact sheet here.